|

 The three (reduced) stills above are from three old Drift cams shown below, all mounted together to demonstrate FOV difference between lenses.
 Distance from cameras to motorcycle was about 20 yards (60 feet).

-1st still is from the Drift's OEM 2.5mm lens.
-Unwanted inclusion of objects surrounding the camera becomes a problem when mounting a cam.
-Unless placed at extreme front or rear of vehicle, a large portion of frame will be consumed by nearby fenders, handlebars, helmet, or other things that may detract from shot.
+Top still is from the Drift's OEM 2.5mm lens.
+Unwanted inclusion of objects surrounding camera may become a problem when mounting a cam.
+Unless placed at extreme front or rear of vehicle, a large portion of frame will be consumed by dashboard, fenders, handlebars, helmet, or other things that may detract from shot (using tripod here).

 The BFD about CCD and CMOS